Mutual Coupling in RIS-Aided Communication: Model Training and Experimental Validation: Fundamentals of RIS Hardware

-We first consider a single and independent \ac{ris} unit cell, which can be treated as a 1-port network.
-The voltage waves incident on the port (denoted as $V_\mathrm{in}$) and reflected from the port (denoted as $V_\mathrm{re}$) are related through the reflection coefficient $\Theta$ as
+Each unit cell of the \ac{ris} can be treated as a 1-port network.
+The voltage waves impinging on the port (denoted as $V_\mathrm{in}$) and reflected from the port (denoted as $V_\mathrm{re}$) are related through the reflection coefficient~$\Theta$ as

-That is, the phase shift $\angle\Theta$ and the amplitude gain $|\Theta|$ are imposed on the incident \ac{em} wave.
+That is, a phase shift $\angle\Theta$ and an amplitude gain $|\Theta|$ are imposed on the incident \ac{em} wave.
 The reflection coefficient~$\Theta$ is determined by the load impedance~$Z_\mathrm{RIS}$ of the \ac{ris} unit cell through the relationship~\cite{Shen2022Modeling,Pozar2011Microwave}

-where $Z_0$ is the reference impedance (also called the characteristic impedance) and usually $Z_0=\unit[50]{\Omega}$.
-Depending on the real part of the load impedance $Z_\mathrm{RIS}$, various types of RIS can be distinguished as follows. \begin{itemize} \item $\mathrm{Re}(Z_\mathrm{RIS})>0$: This yields an amplitude gain $|\Theta|<1$ and is the case of the most real hardware of the quasi-passive RIS~\cite{Wang2023Wideband}. \item $\mathrm{Re}(Z_\mathrm{RIS})=0$: This yields a unit modulus constraint $|\Theta|=1$ which is widely used in the existing theoretical works for simplicity and can be realized through a purely reactive RIS load~\cite{Huang2019Reconfigurable,Pan2022An,Shen2022Modeling,Chen2023Multi}. \item $\mathrm{Re}(Z_\mathrm{RIS})<0$: This yields an amplitude gain $|\Theta|>1$ which is known as the active \ac{ris}~\cite{Rao2023An}.
+where $Z_0$ is the reference impedance (or the characteristic impedance) and usually $Z_0=\unit[50]{\Omega}$.
+Depending on the real part of the load impedance $Z_\mathrm{RIS}$, various types of RIS can be distinguished as follows. \begin{itemize} \item $\mathrm{Re}(Z_\mathrm{RIS})>0$: This yields an amplitude gain $|\Theta|<1$ and is the case of the most real hardware of the quasi-passive RIS~\cite{Wang2023Wideband}. \item $\mathrm{Re}(Z_\mathrm{RIS})=0$: This yields a unit-modulus constraint $|\Theta|=1$ which is widely adopted in the existing theoretical work for simplicity.
+The unit-modulus reflection coefficient can be realized through a purely reactive RIS load~\cite{Huang2019Reconfigurable,Pan2022An,Shen2022Modeling,Chen2023Multi,Zheng2023Misspecified}. \item $\mathrm{Re}(Z_\mathrm{RIS})<0$: This yields an amplitude gain $|\Theta|>1$ which is known as the active \ac{ris}~\cite{Rao2023An}.
 Several technologies can realize a negative resistance.
 For example, by imposing proper bias voltage, the tunnel diode can work in the negative differential resistance regions thus leading to an active power gain~\cite{Amato2018Tunneling}. \end{itemize}